davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 > **NOTE:**  The position of the sensor in the breadboard as depicted is not ideal, since the wires get in the way of the sensor's ultrasonic waves, which may lead to funky readings.
 It is better to flip the sensor around so that it is facing away from any obstruction.
 The important thing is that the wiring is correct: power is connected to the VCC pin, ground to the GND pin, the trigger pin connected to the Arduino's pin 10, and the echo pin connected to the Arduino's pin 9.
 The pins are labeled on the sensor, so it is easy to check your wiring.

-> **NOTE:** The original diagram and code had the trigger pin connected to the Arduino pin 13.
-This turned out to potentially cause weird readings.
-This is possibly because pin 13 is internally connected to the Arduino's on-board LED, and maybe this generated a bit of noise on the pin.
-Switching to other pins seemed to have cleared up this issue.
-This documentation was updated to use pins 9 and 10 instead of 12 and 13.

 **Write the Code**